-In order to maintainereate high quality and low water use high performance landscapes that reflect the positive_natural_character valued by of the_Town_residents, drainageways, wash corridors and other storm drainage facilities will be protected and managed in such a way asdesigned to maintain natural grades and native soils and plantings, and provide visual and physical continuity through attractive, cohesive and diverse design elements consistent with the Town's Landscape Guidelines and the Design and Maintenance Guidelines found in Appendix 3-A.
+To maintain high quality and low water use landscapes that reflect the natural character valued by Town residents, drainageways, wash corridors and other storm drainage facilities will be protected and managed to maintain natural grades and native soils and plantings and provide visual and physical continuity consistent with the Town's Landscape Guidelines and the Design and Maintenance Guidelines found in Appendix 3-A.

-2.Natural Wash Corridors:
+2. Natural Wash Corridors: